First Community’s Youth Ministry: Crossroads 2.0, our youth program for grades 6-12, takes place Sunday evenings, 7-8:30 pm at North Campus.

 Crossroads 2.0 brings myriad possibilities for expansion, including large-group meals, college ministry, and break-out groups for parents.
 More ideas have included a talent show, video announcements, even a theme song!
 We are excited to see how Crossroads will grow in the future.
 What ideas do you have?

 - What happens to Sunday mornings?
-We will still provide education for grades 6-8 on Sunday mornings by adding a middle school room to our K-5 Ministry.
+We will still provide education for grades 6-8 on Sunday mornings by having a middle school room during the 10:30 and 11 am services.
 Middle schoolers will have options on Sundays: morning worship with family, Sunday school, or Crossroads.
 More than anything, we hope our programming continues to meet middle schoolers wherever they are on their journeys.

 Are you interested in participating in our Sunday morning education?
 We are actively looking for parents to teach Sunday school to grades 6-8 at both North and South Campus on Sunday mornings.
 Please contact us if you are interested.